UNITED WAY ROCK RIVER VALLEY

 Nonprofit organizations and community partners are encouraged to submit a project request to participate in Day of Caring.
 Projects are open to all nonprofits in Winnebago County, including local agencies, service clubs, public schools, municipal partners, and community organizations.

 Project approval is based on capacity and the number of volunteer teams that register by the deadline.
-A project registration form will be available soon.
-Please check back for updates.
-In the meantime, review the FAQs below for additional details and helpful guidance.
+Please complete the project request form for consideration.

 What kinds of projects do nonprofits submit for Day of Caring?